dermatologist/genomic-tokenizer/README.md

 ## About

 This is a tokenizer for genomic data.
 It is designed to Tokenize DNA sequences in the FASTA format.
+This is a hobby project that I completed in a couple of hours.
+It is neither tested nor used for model training.
+Feel free to use it and [improve it](/CONTRIBUTING.md).
+Please cite / [contact me](https://nuchange.ca/contact) if you use it in your research.

 ## Installation